Everything you need to know about rail walk-outs this month and next

 What strikes are coming up across the UK?

-England is set to be hit by the next series of national rail strikes, with family travel likely to be affected during the second part of half-term holidays at most schools.

-Both of the main rail unions have called walk-outs during the break, which runs to 4 June.
+The next series of national rail strikes is under way, mainly affecting travellers in England – including families who were hoping to go by train during the half-term holiday, as well as commuters.
+Both of the main rail unions have called walk-outs this week, with disruption continuing until Sunday 4 June – impacting sports fans travelling to the FA Cup Final in Wembley as well as the Epsom Derby.

+The industrial action is part of a long and bitter dispute over pay and working arrangements that began in June 2022.

-On Wednesday 31 May and Saturday 3 June, train drivers belonging to Aslef will stop work at more than a dozen operators, including all the key long-distance and commuter rail firms.
+On Wednesday 31 May and Saturday 3 June, train drivers belonging to Aslef are stopping work at more than a dozen operators, including all the key long-distance and commuter rail firms.

 The RMT has called a strike by members working at 14 train operators on Friday 2 June.

-The 3 June drivers’ walk-out coincides with the FA Cup Final between Manchester United and Manchester City, which will be staged at Wembley in northwest London.

-Normally tens of thousands of fans would be travelling by rail to the match.
-It will also affect racegoers travelling to Epsom Derby.

-Since June 2022, national rail strikes in a tangle of disputes about pay, job security and working arrangements have caused problems for tens of millions of train passengers.
+In the past year, national rail strikes have caused problems for tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.

-The main rail union, the RMT, has staged walk-outs on 24 days in the current wave of strikes, with Aslef stopping work on eight previous occasions.
+The main rail union, the RMT, has staged walk-outs on 24 days in the current wave of strikes, with Aslef stopping work on 10 previous occasions.

 These are the key questions and answers.